 Key inequalities and risk factors

 Air pollution is harmful to everyone.
+However, it does affect some people more than others.

 - Disability and long-term conditions - Defra guidance also advises that children, adults and older people with existing medical conditions such as cardiovascular or respiratory conditions, including asthma will also be vulnerable to poor air quality.